-The Hathaway Effect : Does The Anne Hathaway effect really true?
+The Hathaway Effect : Does The Anne Hathaway Effect Really True?

-The concept was coined by blogger Dan Mirivish when he first spotted a rather strange pattern between Warren Buffet’s conglomerate Berkshire Hathaway’s(BRK) share prices and Hollywood actress Anne Hathaway’s career milestones.
+The concept was coined by blogger Dan Mirvish when he first spotted a rather strange pattern between Warren Buffet’s conglomerate Berkshire Hathaway’s(BRK) share prices and Hollywood actress Anne Hathaway’s career milestones.
 This is a strange correlation because apart from their nationalities and a subset of their names, These two ‘entities’ do not have anything in common.

-Here is the observed pattern:-
+Here is the observed pattern:

 September 26, 2008 – ‘Passengers’ opens: BRK up 1.43%

 October 3, 2008 – ‘Rachel Getting Married Opens’: BRK up 0.44%

 January 5, 2009 – ‘Bride Wars opens’: BRK up 2.61%

 February 8, 2010 – ‘Valentine’s Day’ opens: BRK up 1.01%

 March 5, 2010 – ‘Alice in Wonderland’ opens: BRK up 0.74%

 November 24, 2010 – ‘Love and Other Drugs’ opens: BRK up 1.62%